 The cost of convenience

-Although the completed highway is expected to bring about great benefits to Borneo’s human population, scientist and conservationists remain concerned over the environmental impact the road network would have on the ecosystem.
+Although the completed highway is expected to bring about great benefits to Borneo’s human population, scientists and conservationists remain concerned over the environmental impact the road network would have on the ecosystem.

-Reportedly the highway would disturb or even destroy some of Sabah-Sarawak’s unique flora and fauna as sections of the highway would cut through dense forests areas, rivers, mangroves as well as major wildlife “territories” inhabited by elephants, orangutans, crocodiles and many other creatures.
+Reportedly the highway would disturb or even destroy some of Sabah-Sarawak’s unique flora and fauna as sections of the highway would cut through dense forest areas, rivers, mangroves as well as major wildlife territories inhabited by elephants, orangutans, crocodiles, and many other creatures.

 So how about it guys, would you consider going on a road-trip on Malaysia’s biggest road project to explore the majestic beauty of Sabah and Sarawak?
 Share us your travel plans in the comments on our Facebook, Twitter and Instagram.